3-manifolds/PLink/doc_source/index.rst

   either create a circle component or join together two arc components.

-* When the cursor hovers over a vertex it changes to the pointing finger.
+* When the cursor hovers over a vertex it changes to the open hand.
   From this state you can drag a vertex to a new location with a click-and-release on the vertex.
 The vertex will become enclosed in a circular cursor.
 Move it to where you want it to go and click the left (or middle) button to place it.
 If you drag one endpoint on top of another, they will meld.

+* Shift-clicking on a vertex will transform the crossing to a virtual crossing, indicated by a black dot.
+Virtual link diagrams can be used as input to Twister.

 * When the cursor hovers over an edge, not too close to a vertex or crossing, it changes to the push-me-pull-you cursor.
 Clicking in